LukeMathWalker/pavex/docs/guide/configuration/index.md

 # Configuration

-You can use configuration to change the behavior of your application without having to modify its source code.
+Configuration changes the behavior of your application without having to modify its source code.
 Configuration is a good fit for: